Vulnerability Disclosure or Notification? Best Practices for Reaching Stakeholders at Scale: Best Practices for Large-Scale Vulnerability Disclosure and Notification

 \subsection{Messaging Infrastructure}

 The messaging infrastructure will depend on the selected communication channels.
-Researchers should follow the indicated preference of vendors in using the contact method, usually email, or messaging platforms such as bug bounty or VINCE.

-If an email infrastructure is still used, then we recommend that the sending email address be from a known domain name or with an organisation to increase the delivery rate~\cite{max_cvd_2023,stock_hear_2018,chen_cvd_2024}.
-One should also be aware of the implementation of their mail service; with the mail service outsourcing trend, there can be rate limits and extra policies to examine beforehand~\cite{chen_cvd_2024}.
-Be aware that recipients may send automatic responses, divert to ticketing systems, request feedback forms~\cite{cetin_make_2017,durumeric_heartbleed_2014,chen_cvd_2024,stock_hear_2018}, or outsourced platforms with different disclosure policies~\cite{boucher_trojan_2022,koen_rpkiller_2023}.
-It should be noted that the effectiveness of large-scale email notifications leaves a lot to be desired, as can be seen in Table~\ref{tab:notification}.
+Finders should follow the indicated preference of vendors in using the contact method, usually email, or messaging platforms such as bug bounty programs, VINCE, or other vulnerability report platforms.
+It should be noted that the effectiveness of large-scale email notifications leaves a lot to be desired, as can be seen in Table~\ref{tab:notification}. \textbf{If an email infrastructure is still used:} \begin{itemize} \item We recommend that the sending email address be from a known domain name or with an organisation to increase the delivery rate~\cite{max_cvd_2023,stock_hear_2018,chen_cvd_2024}.
+One should also be aware of the implementation of their mail service; with the mail service outsourcing trend, there can be rate limits and extra policies to examine beforehand~\cite{chen_cvd_2024}. \item A finder should be aware that recipients may send automatic responses, divert to ticketing systems, internal communication or management systems, request feedback forms~\cite{cetin_make_2017,durumeric_heartbleed_2014,chen_cvd_2024,stock_hear_2018}, or outsourced platforms with different disclosure policies~\cite{boucher_trojan_2022,koen_rpkiller_2023}. \end{itemize}

-Aside from the mail service, one can also provide web pages to describe the intention of the disclosure, vulnerability information, remediation, and disclosure policy.
-This can help reduce the content in email messages and provide a static source for stakeholders to help track the issues in the long term~\cite{vanhoef_krack_2017,cetin_make_2017,stock_hear_2018,chen_cvd_2024}.